apache/incubator-kie-drools/drools-drl/drools-drl-parser/Developer_Notes.md

 2. If you have an ASF committer role, assign yourself to the child issue.
 If you don't have the role, post a comment on the child issue that you are working on it so that we can avoid duplicated work.
 3. Create a feature branch based on the `dev-new-parser` branch.
 4. Fix the issue and make sure that the test in problem is passed and also all tests under `drools-drl-parser-tests` are passed.
 5. Add new tests to `drools-drl-parser-tests` to cover the issue.
 Hopefully, such a test would be a Descr comparison test.
-See `MiscDRLParserTest`.
+See `MiscDRLParserTest` and `DRLExprParserTest`.
 6. File a pull request to the `dev-new-parser` branch. **Be careful not to file a pull request to the `main` branch.**

 ## Additional notes